-Hutt St Centre's Strategic Plan 2015-2018 defines the strategic directions and specific goals for the 3-year period.
-The Strategic Plan describes what we aspire to into the future, defines our objects and highlights the values, which underpin our operations.
+Hutt St Centre's Strategic Plan 2015-2018 defines the strategic directions and specific goals and describes what we aspire to into the future, defines our objects and highlights the values which underpin our operations.
 Measures of success have been indicated for each of our stated goals.

-With more being demanded of agencies by government, clients, professionals, volunteers, our donors and supporters along with key funding stakeholders, there is a stronger external focus on accreditation, best practice and a clear demonstration of outcomes to support evidence based practice.
+With more being demanded of agencies by government, clients, volunteers, our donors and supporters along with key funding stakeholders, there is a stronger external focus on accreditation, best practice and a clear demonstration of outcomes to support evidence-based practice.
 These issues all impact our planning for the future.

-Hutt St Centre continues to provide quality services and outcomes to meet the needs of the homeless and those at risk of homelessness, and our goal is to clearly remain committed to our mission, vision and values.
+Hutt St Centre continues to provide quality services and impactful outcomes to meet the needs of the homeless and those at risk of homelessness, and our goal is to clearly remain committed to our mission, vision and values.